peldax/SimplePHPGallery/README.md

 ## Issues

 Nothing at the moment.
 Do you miss some important feature?
-Feel free to contact me!
+Feel free to contact me or create pull request yourself.